School Curriculum

 Curriculum statement of intent

-We want to send our students into the world having self-confidence, knowing how to build and sustain strong relationships, having high aspirations and having achieved their very best.
+We want each of our students to approach their future with self-confidence, knowing how to build and sustain strong relationships, having high aspirations and having achieved their very best.

 While they are with us, we will encourage, equip and expect students to be kind, aim high, and work hard.